What is a museum?

 Cornucopia is an online database of information about more than 6,000 collections in the UK's museums, galleries, archives and libraries.
 It allows you to search museum collections by type.

 Collections Link is a network that enables people working in archives, libraries and museums to share their collections knowledge.
-The organisation has created a directory of subject-specialist networks that may help you identify where specific collections are held.
+The organisation has an online directory of subject-specialist networks that may help you identify where specific collections are held.

-Click here to download the Directory from the Collections Link website
+Click here to visit the Collections Link website

 You could also try the MA's Museums & Galleries Yearbook, which carries brief descriptions of each museum's collections.